nikoladjor/DisasterResponse/README.md

 ## About
 Web Application using machine learning pipeline to categorize emergency messages based on the needs communicated by the sender.

+The source code does not include the trained model, therefore please follow the steps written in the instructions section of this README to generate the trained model required and use the app.

 ## ETL Pipeline
 The ETL pipeline to prepare data for model training is started as described below.